apecosm/python-apecosm/doc/computations/mean_length.rst

     Mean weight

-To compute the mean length over a given basin, such as the one defined in :numref:`spatial_inte`, the argument must be the integral over this given region:
+To compute the mean length over a given basin, the argument must be the integral over this given region:

 .. ipython:: python